Two RVCC staff members tabling with consent, healthy relationships, bystander intervention, and survivor support materials.

 Why We Do Prevention Work Differently

-Most sexual violence prevention practices are built around the idea that the more we educate people (e.g sharing stats, definitions, myth busting), the less violence there will be.
+Most sexual violence prevention practices are built around the idea that the more we educate people (e.g. sharing stats, definitions, myth busting), the less violence there will be.
 But decades of research show that an increase in awareness does not often result in behavior change.

 Sexual violence prevention requires a practice designed for how young people pay attention, change behavior, and form new norms.
 We call this practice creative preventionism and our Creative Preventionist Model is how we teach it.

-Three things creative preventionists do
+4 things creative sexual violence preventionists do

 They spark interest.
 They design materials and experiences their community members are drawn to.
 Tabling that grabs their attention, social media content they’ll want to heart, and outreach that gets them excited to engage.